DavidJLee/trivialsso/README.md

 ## Creating a cookie

 A cookie is created using a hash of data supplied to it.
-This has at a minimum must contain a "username" key.
+This must contain a "username" key.

 When you create the cookie data an expire time is built into the payload.
 Setting the :expires on the cookie is just a convenience to make sure it gets cleared by the browser.
 The actual expiration date that matters is what is encoded in the cookie.